opt-out-tools/opt-out/README.md

 ## More instructions

-### Building for production

-To build for production, simply run `npm run build:prod`.

-The project will be bundled by webpack in production mode, and `web-ext` will build that project in to a zip file, which can be uploaded to the Mozilla Add Ons site.

 ### Adding a local pre-commit hook

 In case you want to be 100% sure that the linter is always running before you commit you can add this as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).